ready4god2513/crawlbuddy/README.md

 #### Extensible:
 Crawlers should be designed to be extensible in many ways - to cope with new data formats, new fetch protocols, and so on.
 This demands that the crawler architecture be modular.

+## Requirements

+1. Only one connection should be open to any given host at a time.
+2. A waiting time of a few seconds should occur between successive requests to a host.
+3. Politeness restrictions detailed in Section [20.2.1](http://nlp.stanford.edu/IR-book/html/htmledition/crawler-architecture-1.html#sec:crawlarch) should be obeyed.

 ## Contributing

 1. Fork it